Framework-R-D/phlex-design/doc/ch_subsystem_design/sequence_spec.rst

 ====================

 As discussed in :numref:`ch_conceptual_design/registration:Framework Registration`, the input family to a HOF is specified via a :cpp:`family(...)` clause, where the ellipsis is replaced by a *family specification*.
-One of the specifications provided is :cpp:`"good_hits"_in("spill")`, which indicates that a family should be formed from data products labeled :cpp:`"good_hits"` from each :cpp:`"spill"` data-set category.
+One of the specifications provided is :cpp:`"good_hits"_in("spill")`, which indicates that a family should be formed from data products labeled :cpp:`"good_hits"` from each :cpp:`"spill"` data layer.

 Input Family Specification
 ----------------------------